mapbox/mapbox-gl-rtl-text/README.md

 [![Build Status](https://circleci.com/gh/mapbox/mapbox-gl-rtl-text.svg?style=shield)](https://circleci.com/gh/mapbox/mapbox-gl-rtl-text)

 An [Emscripten](https://github.com/kripken/emscripten) port of a subset of the functionality of [International Components for Unicode (ICU)](http://site.icu-project.org/) necessary for [Mapbox GL JS](https://github.com/mapbox/mapbox-gl-js) to support [right to left text rendering](https://github.com/mapbox/mapbox-gl/issues/4).
-Support languages that use the Arabic script along with scripts that render right-to-left but don't require special character shaping (e.g. Hebrew).
+Supports the Arabic and Hebrew languages, which are written right-to-left.
+Mapbox Studio loads this plugin by default.

 **Requires [mapbox-gl-js](https://github.com/mapbox/mapbox-gl-js) (version 0.32.1 and up).**

+The [`mapbox-gl-language`](https://github.com/mapbox/mapbox-gl-language/) plugin, which automatically localizes labels into Arabic, is another option for supporting right-to-left text.

 ## Using mapbox-gl-rtl-text